 - AG Feature The “Tyranny of Market Shares”: Incorporating Survey-Based Evidence into Merger Analysis

 - Featured Expert Edward A. Snyder William S. Beinecke Professor of Economics and Management, Yale School of Management

-- Forum Franchise No-Poach Agreements Face Antitrust Scrutiny
+- AG Feature Franchise No-Poach Agreements Face Antitrust Scrutiny

 - AG Feature Exclusionary Abuses and Multi-sided Platforms